Orbi home mesh wifi system: Pros, cons and tips

 0,0011 euro per hour x 6 hours = 0,0066 euro

-All of our house appliances and devices like the washing machine, the dishwasher, the TV or the printer are plugged to a wall socket.
+Our house appliances and devices like the washing machine, the dishwasher, the TV, or the printer are plugged into a wall socket.

-So, with a power consumption meter we can determine how much electricity our appliances or devices are using and, more importantly, we can measure the electricity usage over a period of time.
+So, with a power consumption meter, we can determine how much electricity our appliances or devices are using, and, more importantly, we can measure the electricity usage over time.

-You just need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.
+You need to adjust the values in the PARAMETERS section to your requirements, and the calculator will automatically display the RESULTS section.

 For example: